marcusbb/kopf-flask-operator/README.md

 # Kubernetes Operator for a 2 tier app

-The premise of this project is to show some conceptual example of how you may build an operator for your application python Flask application.
+This sample project is to show some conceptual example of how you may build an operator for your application - in this case a python Flask application.

 ## Dependencies